Child Life Specialists

 - Provide relaxation and guided imagery to help reduce pain and to promote relaxation

-- Provide support for brothers and sisters
+- Provide support for the patient’s siblings

 - Offer legacy building and memory making to cope with death/dying and grief

-Child Life Specialists are here to help support patients and their families by advocating for their needs and promoting family centered care.
+Child Life Specialists are here to help support patients and their families by advocating for their needs and promoting family-centered care.

-A child life specialist is trained at the bachelor or master’s level in child life, child development, psychology, therapeutic recreation or another similar field.
-They have also completed a 480 hour internship and passed a national certification exam.
+A Child Life Specialist is trained at the bachelor or master’s level in child life, child development, psychology, therapeutic recreation or another similar field.
+They have also completed a 480-hour internship and passed a national certification exam.